CODE-SUBMIT/Graph_Neighborhood_1/(s)gcn/README.md

 python main.py --help
 ```

-to learn how the hyper-parameters is specified.
+to see how the hyper-parameters is specified.